rgbrota/go-problemdetails/README.md

 pd := FromHTTPStatus(http.StatusInternalServerError)
 ```

-This will create a new ```ProblemDetails``` struct that would be marshalled to the following structure:
+This will create a new ```ProblemDetails``` instance that would be marshalled to the following structure:

 ```json
 {